 Another one of those GMAT FAQ regulars.
 Each year we get profiles where we see great work experience with not so good GMAT scores.
 For many guys who’ve completed their graduation several years back, the concept of preparing for a test can be a tough challenge.
 They’ve spent 3-5 years doing well in their chosen careers, but their GMAT scores end up being the weakest link in the profile.

 Then there is the other category of candidates that excels at cracking competitive tests and exams.
 Fresh out of college, their cranium hosts the perfect GMAT exam cracking machine.
 ‘I have been working for 1 year and I got a GMAT score of 780’, ‘I don’t have a very impressive profile and I don’t have a GMAT score yet.
 But I think I can definitely get above 750.’

-Check out the average profiles for the top schools where the average work-experience is 4-5 years and then check out other schools where the work-experience is higher.
+Check out the average profiles for the top schools where the average work-experience is 4-5 years and then check out other schools where the work-experience is higher (Read Will too much or too little work experience hurt your MBA admission chances?).
 Do you see a trend for average GMAT scores?
 It’ll give the perception that the younger candidates are getting in mainly due to their high GMAT scores.
 So it is natural to generalise this across the table and assume a brilliant strong GMAT score will elevate the rest of the profile as well.
 We would beg to differ.

 Here are some reasons why a GMAT score cannot replace work-experience: